ashrufsyed/iitm_thesis/README.md

 - corrected and added the necessary headings for *List of Publications* chapter at the end
 - added the sample CV and Committee pages at the end
 - added opensource licensing to the file for unambiguity in free usage and distribution
+- moved packages, commands, preamble and postamble of the thesis to 0_settings folder for simpler look
+- fixed various bugs in iitm.bst and added doi/arxiv link support for references

 ## Licensing